-4.2.1 Name
+4.3.1 Name

-The name of an event is its GraceDB ID, a uniquely assigned identifier such as MS181101abc.
+The name of an event is its GraceDB ID (sometimes called the superevent ID), a uniquely assigned identifier such as MS181101abc.
 A GraceDB ID has three parts:

 - Prefix: S for normal candidates and MS or TS for mock or test events respectively.
 The S stands for superevent. - Date: The six-digit UTC date of the event consisting of a two-digit year, month, and day of month. - Suffix: A lowercase alphabetic string that is incremented automatically (a, b, ..., z, aa, ab, ... az, aaa, etc.) whenever a candidate on a given date is added to GraceDB.